The Faculty holds a number of named and other scholarships for undergraduate and postgraduate Law students, in support

-10. The Linklaters African International Scholarship - for UCT Law students from elsewhere on the continent, this is a new scholarship from Linklaters.
-LLM students are eligible to apply for 2020 funding.
-The application form is available for download and must be submitted to Maurice Jacobs.
-Closing date: 31 January 2020.
-No late applications will be considered.
+10. The Linklaters African International Scholarship - for UCT Law students from elsewhere on the continent, this is a new scholarship from Linklaters for LLM students.
+Please keep an eye on this page for information about a possible call for applications for 2021.

 Scholarships awarded without application